Graduation and Diploma Information

 Only undergraduate students who have earned at least 60 semester hours at UH Hilo, all of which are applicable toward a baccalaureate degree, are eligible for graduation with honors.
 In addition, at least 54 of the 60 applicable semester hours must be taken for a letter grade.
 The award of an honors diploma follows the commencement exercise and is subject to the final review of all grades and credits.

-Once Office of the Registrar has received your graduation application from the Business Office (after payment has cleared), you will receive notification via your STAR account concerning your graduation evaluation.
-The graduation evaluation will indicate whether you have met all graduation requirements or if you have any deficiencies.
-This information is posted in your STAR "Advising Notes" which is found under the "From Your Advisor" tab.
+Once the Office of the Registrar has received your graduation application from the Cashier's Office (after payment has cleared), you will receive notification via your STAR account concerning your preliminary graduation evaluation.
+The preliminary graduation evaluation will indicate whether you have met all graduation requirements or if you have any graduation deficiencies.
+This information is posted in your STAR under the "Academic Essentials tab" in the "Advisor Notes" section.

 The Office of the Registrar does not provide academic advising concerning the completion of your requirements.